Gearmo/Gearmo/README.md

-I AM GEARMO

-I work in IT but do coding on the side.
+i work in IT but do coding for fun (fun? what is that?)